NethServer/ns8-docs/mattermost.rst

 Mattermost is an Open Source, private cloud :index:`Slack`-alternative.
 Check out the `official documentation <https://docs.mattermost.com/>`_ for further details.

-You can install multiple Mattermost instances on the same node.
+You can install multiple Mattermost instances on the same node from the :ref:`software-center-section`.

 Configuration
 =============

-Mattermost installation needs a dedicated virtual host, a FQDN like ``chat.nethserver.org``.
+Mattermost needs a dedicated virtual host, a FQDN like ``chat.nethserver.org``.

-Before proceeding with the configuration, make sure to create the corresponding name record inside DNS server.
+Before proceeding with the configuration, make sure to create the corresponding name record inside your DNS server.
 If you are planning to use a Let's Encrypt certificate as default, make also sure to have a corresponding public DNS record.

 .. warning::